MohAlsoughayer/kaggle_api_examples/README.md

 # Kaggle API Examples

-Here are some data files that I downloaded using the kaggle API
+Here are some data files that I downloaded using the kaggle [API](https://github.com/Kaggle/kaggle-api).

 ```bash
 kaggle c download us-patent-phrase-to-phrase-matching